 Ryhope Community Association is a member of the Durham Heritage Coast Partnership and has been

-actively lobbying to re-instate safe access to Ryhope Beach over the past 7 years.
+actively lobbying to re-instate safe access to Ryhope Beach since 2007.

-March 2011 saw the concrete steps being installed at Ryhope Village allow the community of Ryhope to access their local coastline.
 Ryhope Community Association in partnership with the DHCP have highlighted the issues of access along our stretch of coast and were delighted to hear that Sunderland City Council identified a pot of money to re-instate access at Ryhope Village.
+March 2011 saw the concrete steps being installed at Ryhope Village to allow the community of Ryhope to access their local coastline.

 The DHCP are currently awaiting the outcome of a further funding bid to the Heritage Lottery Fund to start the work needed to improve access and link up coastal paths.
 Watch this space!